aksonkar/ai-ml-handson/gemini-lchain/Readme.md

 2. app.py - A Hello word application which demonstrates a basic RAG using tavily and Google AI Studio.

 Setup Instructions
-1. Create a virtual environemt using 'python -m venv gchain-env' and 'source gchain-env/bin/activate'
+1. Change directory to gemini-lchain and Create a virtual environemt using 'python -m venv gchain-env' and 'source gchain-env/bin/activate'
-2. Install dependencies using pip install -r requirements.txt
+2. Install dependencies using pip install -r src/requirements.txt